krimple/honeycomb-fullstack-react-node-sample/README.md

 To run:

 ```
-# in one window (or detach)
 docker compose up --build

-# in other window (after any docker compose down -v or first time)
-# you have to run the migrations to the postgres database to allow
-# table inserts
-npm install
-npm run flyway:migrate
 ```

 ## Dependencies

-* Flyway (`brew install flyway`)
 * Node.js LTS
 * Docker and compose
 * A Honeycomb account